 Challenge Course - The WKU Challenge Course provides a safe, fun, and nurturing environment for the WKU campus and surrounding community by delivering experiences that provide a sense of accomplishment and develop leadership, communication, and problem-solving skills for individuals and groups.

 E.A.
 Diddle Arena - Diddle Arena was built in 1963 and named after longtime WKU's men's coach and Basketball Hall of Famer Edgar Diddle.
 Since it's dedication on December 7th, 1963, Diddle Arena has hosted some of the finest players and teams ever to play in college ranks.
 The $32 million renovation in 2004 reduced the seating capacity to 8,000.
 The renovation also included: 16 luxury suites, all-new seating, new concession and restroom areas, new playing floor, elevator access to all levels, new lighting and sound systems, two new auxiliary gyms, new training and weight rooms, and new locker and office space complex facilities.

-McChesney Field Campus - Faculty and students in the Department of Kinesiology, Recreation and Sport have taken the lead in developing concepts, plans and uses for the McChesney Field Campus.
+McChesney Field Campus - Faculty and students in the School of Kinesiology, Recreation & Sport have taken the lead in developing concepts, plans and uses for the McChesney Field Campus.
 But the facility will provide a unique outdoor experiential learning environment that will be utilized by numerous academic disciplines throughout the WKU campus community, including recreation administration, outdoor leadership, physical education, public health, cave and karst study, geology, geography, biology, chemistry, teacher education, environmental science, agriculture, horticulture, environmental health, construction, engineering, history, public relations, marketing, advertising, graphic design, sustainability and more.